dart-lang/site-www/src/_guides/language/language-tour.md

 <a id="characters"></a>
 ### Runes and grapheme clusters

-In Dart, [runes][] are the Unicode code points of a string.
+In Dart, [runes][] expose the Unicode code points of a string.
-As of Dart 2.6, instead of using runes use the [characters package,][characters package] which has better support for user-perceived characters, also known as
+As of Dart 2.6, use the [characters package][] to view or manipulate user-perceived characters, also known as
 [Unicode (extended) grapheme clusters.][grapheme clusters]